sonocotta/esparagus-media-center/README.md

 </details>

 The above issues can be solved by updating the default SDKCONFIG settings in the ESPHome config, but I'm still in the process of finding the right combination.

+#### Revision H: current distribution

+The latest revision of the HiFi-Esparagus-S3 is now using the USB-only flashing method, which is more standard and works with all ESPHome configurations.
+To make sure you don't have to disassemble the device, it comes with ESPHome pre-flashed, which requires wifi configuration and Home Assistant integration.
+While I'm looking into the possibility of an easy-to-use Voice PE-like experience for the S3-based devices, I still recommend using the web-flashing method, which would work normally with the device and not require any disassembly.

 ## Squeezelite-ESP32